 Mineral and salt materials may not be exported except upon the approval of the Egyptian Mineral Resources Authority.
 The exportation of critical primary materials enjoying strategic and industrial value (in addition to the other materials determined by the Council of Ministers based on the request of the competent Minister) may be prohibited except in case of adding value to the same or undertaking industrial projects in relation to the materials.
 7.5 Are there any restrictions, controls, fees and/or taxes on foreign currency exchange?

 At present, there are no restrictions or foreign exchange controls in Egypt.
 Foreign currency exchange is only permitted through banks registered with the CBE and licensed foreign exchange bureaus.
+From a practical perspective, banks may request evidence of the source of foreign currency when making a deposit of the same.

 7.6 Are there any restrictions, controls, fees and/ or taxes on the remittance and repatriation of investment returns or loan payments to parties in other jurisdictions?

-Repatriation/distribution of dividends and interest payments in connection with loans are subject to withholding tax in Egypt.
-This is subject to any benefit provided under any relevant double taxation treaty.
+There are no express legal restrictions on the remittance and repatriation of investment returns and loan payments offshore.
+Repatriation and remittance of dividends and interest payments in connection with loans are subject to withholding tax in Egypt.
+This is subject to any lower rate provided under any relevant double taxation treaty.